Arronk/My-Coding-Journey/LogR2.md

 Fell asleep last night so finished off the two lectures for week 6.
 Its good to see a bit of python again.
 Goal for this next week is finish pset4 & 5!
 It must be done!

+## Day 19: 06.08.2018

+### Progress: Did some work on Advanced Developer Bootcamp on Udemy

+Did not get to sit down at the computer until 10:30pm so just fit in a tired hour working on some ES6 stuff as part of Colt Steeles - Advanced Web Developer Bootcamp.
+I am struggling with this stuff still and think I will for some time to come.
+Bit flat at the moment with this slow down in progress